Xylopyrographer/STAC/manual/STAC Users Manual.md

 **What you're seeing:**<div style="margin-left: 2em;">The STAC display shows the orange connecting to WiFi icon and then after a minute it changes to a flashing red WiFi icon and then back to orange.

-This error is seen in both Operating Modes.
+This condition is seen in both Operating Modes.
 </div>
 **What's causing it:**<div style="margin-left: 2em;">The STAC is trying to connect to the WiFi network.
-It tries for about a minute to connect and if it can't it flashes the red icon to let you know it's trying but there is still no connection.
+It tries this for about a minute and if it can't it flashes the red icon to let you know it's trying but there is still no connection.
 It keeps trying forever.
 </div>

 **What to try:**

 * *If the STAC has successfully connected this WiFi network before:*
     - Check that the WiFi access point is turned on.